How esports broadcaster Erin Ashley Simon managed to stand out from the crowd

 But that passion for competitive athletics took an unfortunate turn when Simon suffered an injury, leading to hip surgery that derailed any chance she had of making it to the major leagues.
 Still, her drive kept her going, briefly working at an architecture firm after graduation to keep her stable while she looked for the next opportunity.

-In 2016, she landed a role on the social team at Revolt TV, the television network owned by musician Sean “Diddy” Combs, until she was laid off a little over a year after.
+In 2016, she landed a role on the social team at Revolt TV, the television network owned by musician Sean “Diddy” Combs, although the company she was working with laid her off within a year.
 She recalls 2018 as a “low point” for her, being given the news of her unemployment the day before she underwent hip and leg surgery.

 “I think that was an epiphany moment where I realized, companies don’t care about me.
 Why should I put all my energy into them, when I could be putting the energy into myself,” Simon said.
 “So, let me focus on putting energy into myself and doing something that I’m passionate about.”